The Mental Health Solution . com

 Knowing, reciting, believing, using and obeying Scripture is what's necessary for us to be successful.
 This is what the Scripture means.

-You can also think of 'putting on the armor' as a daily checklist.
-This is recommended.
+You can also use this Scripture as a daily checklist.
+This is recommended, especially for new Christians.

 Using the Scripture as a checklist accomplishes two things: